 A: There are several possible reasons:

 - You may not have fulfilled all degree requirements.
-Check your degree evaluation carefully to make sure you have taken all your General Education coursework and the required courses for your major.
+Check your degree audit carefully to make sure you have taken all of your CLAS Core General Education coursework and the required courses for your major.

 - You may have taken courses, either at Iowa or at another school, that do not count as credit toward the hours required for the degree.
 Such courses include basic algebra and geometry courses, or college preparatory writing classes.